MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/identity-baseline-improvement.md

 ---
 title: "Complex enterprise governance: Improve the Identity Baseline discipline"
-description: Use the Cloud Adoption Framework for Azure to learn about adding Identity Baseline controls to a governance minimum viable product (MVP).
+description: Use the Cloud Adoption Framework for Azure to learn about adding identity baseline controls to a governance minimum viable product (MVP).
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/06/2019